Explore 401(k) and IRA withdrawal rules with our guides. Use our Rollover tool for personalized advice.

 If you’re buying, building, or rebuilding a house for the first time, you can take up to $10,000 from your IRA without penalty —and your partner can also take $10,000 from theirs.

-This is a lifetime limit, so you wouldn’t be able to take out more than $10,000 in aggregate (without penalty) over the course of your life.
+This is a lifetime limit, so you wouldn’t be able to take out more than $10,000 total (without penalty) over the course of your life.

 A first-time home purchase, in this context, means you haven’t owned a principal residence in the last two years.
 So you could, in theory, use the exemption multiple times—but you’d still need to keep total withdrawals under $10,000 from a lifetime perspective.